ariegg/full-metadata_format/README.md

 # fullmetadataformat
-Dependency-free Python support library for the full metadata format (FMF)
+Dependency-free Python 2/3 support library for the Full-Metadata Format (FMF)

+Currently, only writing FMF is possible.